gabriel8programmer/game-the-galow/README.md

 * i changed Structure of the project for better functioning
 * i changed the css styles for better view
-* i refatored the code javascript in project
+* i refatored the code javascript in project __OBJ__next udpate with the usage sass, bootstrap and Framework React